thathsaranivenurathnasuriya/Hotel-Management-System/README.md

 # Hotel Management System
- Simple Program in c Language
+ This is a simple Program in c Language